aakashverma1124/java-multithreading-and-concurrency/introduction-to-multithreading/chapter-01-creating-threads.md

 # Chapter 1: Creating Threads

-In java frameword, we can create theads in multiple ways:
+In java framework, we can create theads in multiple ways:

 ## 1. Using a class which extends `Thread` class